 The second method for handling continuous attributes is to discretize them, reducing the continuous attribute problem to the discrete problem described earlier.
 For example, suppose each continuous attribute x is replaced with a discrete attribute x^d , indicating the quartile of x rather than its original value.
-Then we have $R_5(\mathbf{h}^d, \mathbf{w}^d, \texttt{Center})$ and $R_5(\mathbf{h}^{,d}, \mathbf{w}^{,d}, \texttt{Center}^{,})$ with relation $R_5(a, b, c) : a = 4 \land b = 4 \Rightarrow c$, and the discrete value of 4 indicates that both aand b are in the top quartile.
-Other discretization methods are also possible, as long as the discretization is done the same way in both domains.
+Then we have $R_5(n^d, w^d, Center)$ and $R_5(n'^d, w'^d, Center')$ with relation $R_5(a, b, c) : a =$ $4 \wedge b = 4 \Rightarrow c$, and the discrete value of 4 indicates that both a and b are in the top quartile.
+Other discretization methods are also possible, as long as the discretization is done the same way (e.g., equal-width) in both domains.

 Our method does not rely on the forms of knowledge rules, nor does it rely on the algorithms used to learn these rules.
-As long as similar techniques or tools are used on both sides of ontologies, we would always be able to find interesting knowledge-based similarities between the two ontologies.
+As long as similar data mining techniques or tools are used on both sides of ontologies, we would always be able to find interesting knowledge-based similarities between the two ontologies.

-5 Finding Complex Correspondences
+Complex Correspondences

 Our approach can also find complex correspondences, which contain complex concepts in either or both of the ontologies.
-We add the complex concepts into consideration and treat them the same way as simple concepts, and then we jointly solve all the simple and complex correspondences by considering terminology, structure, and knowledge-based strategies in a single probabilistic formulation.
+We add the complex concepts into consideration and treat them the same way as simple concepts, and all the simple and complex correspondences will be solved jointly by considering terminology, structure, and knowledge-based strategies in a single probabilistic formulation.